 Ethiopian Airlines: The victims of 'a global tragedy'

-Passengers from more than 30 countries were on board the Ethiopian Airlines flight from Addis Ababa to Nairobi that crashed on 10 March, killing 157 people.
+Passengers from 35 countries were on board the Ethiopian Airlines flight from Addis Ababa to Nairobi that crashed on 10 March, killing 157 people.

 UN Secretary-General António Guterres described the crash as a "global tragedy".
-A number of passengers are believed to have been affiliated with the UN.
+A large number of passengers were affiliated with the UN or had been on their way to an environment conference in Nairobi.

 A former Kenyan football administrator, a "stellar" US student and a Slovakian MP's family all died in the crash.
 One Kenyan man lost his wife, daughter and three grandchildren, while a Canadian family of six also died on flight ET302.